benignogobbo/chele/README.md

 ## Data format

 ## config.txt
-Contains the network configuration and NTP server address needed for Arduino board network access setup.
+Contains the network configuration and NTP server address needed for Arduino board network access setup. this file must be copied onto a Micro SD card to be inserted in the extension board of the Arduino.
+Currently the dns is configured but not used.
 The format is the following (X = hexadecinal byte, N decimal byte):

 mac X:X:X:X:X:X <br>